ief015/open-konstruktor/SAVE-STRINGS.md

 The position of the connection in the layer represents a silicon tile with a connection to the silicon tile underneath it.

+A gate is formed if this tile or the adjacent tile is marked in the [vertical gate layer](#layer-3-vertical-gate-positions).

 ## Layer 8: Metal horizontal connections